Title image above is copyright © Optimate Group Pty Ltd

 But so long as you can reach all parts of your tree(s) from the ground — even with the aid of an extension rod on a backpack sprayer — it really is incredibly effective!

-Unfortunately I had never see the bugs until they’re a more noticeable colour and larger size, by which stage they’ve already done some damage.
+Unfortunately I had never seen the bugs until they’re a more noticeable colour and larger size, by which stage they’ve already done some damage.
 But from now on I’ll be paying more attention well into winter on the lookout for eggs, and early spring for the too well-camouflaged first instar nymphs.

 Application of White Oil